This section of the documentation is currently being produced and may be incomplete and/or subject to change.

 Checks to determine the availability of datasources by using either the system ping protocol (default), or using the Echo TCP/IP protocol on port 7 to determine whether a host is available.
 The configuration of the protocol to be used can be made by adjusting the manager properties.
 For more information, see Section B.2.2.3, “Host Availability Checks”.

 Includes an advanced rules engine.
 The rule engine is used to respond to different events within the cluster and perform the necessary operations to keep the dataservice in optimal working state.
-During any change in status, whether user-selected or automatically triggered due to a failure, the rules are used to make decisions about whether to restart services, swap masters, or reconfigure connectors.
+During any change in status, whether user-selected or automatically triggered due to a failure, the rules are used to make decisions about whether to restart services, swap Primaries, or reconfigure connectors.

 In order to be able to avoid split brain, a cluster needs an odd number of members such that if there is a network partition, there's always a chance that a majority of the members are in one of the network partitions.
-If there is not a majority, it's not possible to establish a quorum and the partition with the master, and no majority, will end up with a shunned master until such time a quorum is established.
+If there is not a majority, it's not possible to establish a quorum and the partition with the Primary, and no majority, will end up with a shunned Primary until such time a quorum is established.

 To operate with an even number of database nodes, a witness node is required, preferably an active witness, since the dynamics of establishing a quorum are more likely to succeed with an active witness than with a passive witness.